 - Water bottle pocket could be improved

 - Daylite — The Daylite Duffel is an extension of Osprey’s extended Daylite family.
 These unisex packs lean on Osprey’s years of experience and it shows.
-They’re lightweight, durable, good value for money and are covered by Osprey’s All Mighty Guarantee!
+They’re lightweight, durable, good value for money and as with all Osprey bags, are covered by Osprey’s All Mighty Guarantee!

 - Storage — The Daylite Duffel maximises storage space.
 It features a huge main compartment that’s an open space with no organisational options.
 On the exterior, there’s a large pocket running down one side and a smaller pocket on one end.
 These are perfect for smaller items that would otherwise get lost in the main compartment.